 A Critical Conversation

-CFI was not involved in the production of the documentary and Kowalcyk admits there are some things in the film, such as feeding cows grass to reduce pathogens, that she does not feel there is enough scientific evidence to support, but, Kowalcyk says, “Food, Inc.” is an important film that raises awareness about the complex nature of our food supply.
+CFI was not involved in the production of the documentary, and Kowalcyk admits there are some things in the film, such as feeding cows grass to reduce pathogens, that she does not feel have enough scientific evidence or backing.
+Although she agrees, “Food, Inc. is an important film that raises awareness about the complex nature of our food supply.
 And has begun a critical conversation about the challenges we must overcome to make food safe, secure, and sustainable for American families.”

-“There is no simple solution to the food issues we face in the 21st century, and no one sector of the food supply can solve these problems on its own.
-We believe this conversation must continue, and it has to include all food safety stakeholders.”
+There is no simple solution to the food issues we face in the 21st century, nor can one sector of the food supply chain solve these problems on its own.
+Thus, this conversation must continue, and it has to include all food safety stakeholders!